-We examine research influence by capturing the number of times a university's published work is cited by scholars globally.
-This year, our bibliometric data supplier Elsevier examined more than 108 million citations to 14.4 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
-The data include more than 24,600 academic journals indexed by Elsevier's Scopus database and all indexed publications between 2016 and 2020.
-Citations to these publications made in the six years from 2016 to 2021 are also collected.
+This year, our bibliometric data supplier Elsevier examined more than 134 million citations to 16.5 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
+The data includes more than 27,950 active peer-reviewed journals indexed by Elsevier's Scopus database and all indexed publications between 2018 and 2022.
+Citations to these publications made in the six years from 2018 to 2023 are also collected.